lightsalsa251/Movie-Recommender-System/README.md

 * Clone this repo to your computer.
 * Get into the folder using cd Movie-Recommender-System.
 * Download the data files from MovieLens into this directory.
-* Switch back into the loan-prediction directory using cd ...
 ### Install the requirements
 In your terminal type
 * pip3 install torch torchvision to install with pip